akashnag/ash/PYPI_README.md

 The following is a list of features available in **ash**:

 - Easy to use, clean and intuitive interface
-- Common key bindings (Help on F1, Arrow keys for movement, Shift+Arrow/Home/End/PgUp/PgDown for selecting text, cut/copy/paste using Ctrl+X/C/V, undo/redo using Ctrl+Z/Y, find/replace/goto using Ctrl+F/H/G, etc.)
-- Support for remapping key bindings to your taste
+- Common key bindings (Help on F1, Arrow keys for movement, Shift+Arrow/Home/End/PgUp/PgDown for selecting text, cut/copy/paste using Ctrl+X/C/V, undo/redo using Ctrl+Z/Y, find/replace/goto using Ctrl+F/H/G, etc.) and support for remapping key bindings to your taste
 - Common editor features such as undo/redo, line numbers, find-replace, cut-copy-paste, etc.
 - True support for wrapping (both hard & soft) with intuitive cursor movements along wrapped text
+- Multi-file editing with support for windows and tabs
 - Auto-backup
 - Support for Unicode
 - Project mode (opening a directory instead of individual files)